Leslie Crowther: Personal life

-Like his father, Crowther was an alcoholic and this problem continued throughout the 1960s, 1970s and 1980s.
+Crowther was an alcoholic and this problem continued throughout the 1960s, 1970s and 1980s.
 On 14 November 1983, Crowther was arrested for drink-driving.
 A fortnight later, he was fined £350, and banned from driving for nine months.
 In October 1988, Crowther arrived drunk at a gala in Glastonbury.
 This made him realise that he had a serious problem and needed help.
 Revelation of his alcohol addiction received much publicity.
 From 5 February to 17 March 1989, Crowther was a resident in Clouds House, a drug and alcohol treatment centre near Shaftesbury.
 He never drank alcohol again.

-On 14 March 1976 an episode of the BBC antiques programme Going for a Song revealed that he collected Parian ware, a type of biscuit porcelain made by the Staffordshire pottery manufacturer Mintons.

-Crowther married Jean Elizabeth Stone (12 May 1931 – 10 December 2017) on 27 March 1954.
+On 27 March 1954, Crowther married Jean Elizabeth Stone (12 May 1931 – 10 December 2017).
 They had five children.

-Their daughters included Caroline (born 9 December 1954), who married Phil Lynott, and her twin sister Liz.
-Their son Nick has worked in radio, presenting traffic and travel bulletins for AA Roadwatch based in Stanmore.
+Their daughters included Caroline (born 9 December 1954), who married Phil Lynott and her twin sister Liz.

 Death

-Leslie Crowther died suddenly from heart failure at 5pm on Saturday, 28 September 1996 in the Royal United Hospital in Bath, at the age of 63, with his wife Jean and family at his side.
+Crowther died suddenly from heart failure on 28 September 1996 in the Royal United Hospital in Bath, aged 63, with his wife Jean and family at his side.
 He had been admitted two days earlier for suspected renal failure.
 He had lived near Bath since 1978 and had a flat in London overlooking Lord's Cricket Ground.

 The 30 September 1996 episode of Bruce's Price Is Right, the Bruce Forsyth version of The Price Is Right, was dedicated to the memory of Crowther at the request of Forsyth himself, according to the ITV continuity announcement.

-Crowther was cremated a week later, on 7 October.
+Crowther's remains were cremated a week later, on 7 October.
 His ashes were later scattered at Lord's and a memorial service was held for him in London on 27 November.
 Also, at that year's National Television Awards, Matthew Kelly dedicated an award he won for Stars In Their Eyes to Crowther.